-Standby mode is the UJA1164's power saving mode, offering reduced current consumption.
+Standby mode is the first-level power-saving mode of the UJA1167, offering reduced current consumption.
 The transceiver is unable to transmit or receive data in Standby mode.
 The SPI remains enabled and V1 is still active; the watchdog is active (in Timeout mode) if enabled.
+The behavior of INH/VEXT is determined by the SPI setting.

-If remote CAN wake-up is enabled (CWE = 1; see Table 24), the receiver monitors bus activity for a wake-up request.
-The bus pins are biased to GND (via $R{i(cm)}$ ) when the bus is inactive for t > $t{to(silence)}$ and at approximately 2.5 V when there is activity on the bus (autonomous biasing).
+If remote CAN wake-up is enabled (CWE = 1; see Table 26), the receiver monitors bus activity for a wake-up request.
+The bus pins are biased to GND (via $R{i(cm)}$) when the bus is inactive for t > $t{to(silence)}$ and at approximately 2.5 V when there is activity on the bus (autonomous biasing).

 Pin RXD is forced LOW when any enabled wake-up event is detected.
-This can be either a regular wake-up (via the CAN bus) or a diagnostic wake-up such as an overtemperature event (see Section 6.8).
+This can be either a regular wake-up (via the CAN bus or pin WAKE) or a diagnostic wake-up such as an overtemperature event (see Section 6.10).

-The UJA1164 switches to Standby mode via Reset mode:
+The UJA1167 switches to Standby mode via Reset mode:

-- from Off mode if the battery voltage rises above the power-on detection threshold (Vth(det)pon) - from Overtemp mode if the chip temperature falls below the overtemperature protection release threshold, Tth(rel)otp
+- from Off mode if the battery voltage rises above the power-on detection threshold (V{th(det)pon}) - from Overtemp mode if the chip temperature falls below the overtemperature protection release threshold, T{th(rel)otp} - from Sleep mode on the occurrence of a regular or diagnostic wake-up event